PSSRA/pssra.github.io/content/join/national.md

 - Access to all Discord channels open to any vetted member
 - Full vetting process prior to getting access to events and Discord
 - Appear on local chapter roster (doesn't have to be under a legal name)
+- Subject to PSSRA Codes of Conduct
+- Access to PSSRA's Member Welfare Committee to address grievances and violations of chapter codes of conduct

 ## National Members
 - Appear on National SRA's roster (doesn't have to be under a legal name)